-Mathematics brings a unique perspective and way of knowing to the analysis of social impact and interdependence.
-Doing mathematics requires students to "leave their emotions at the door" and to engage in different situations for the purpose of understanding what is really happening and what can be done.
-Mathematical analysis of topics that interest students, such as trends in climate change, homelessness, health issues (e.g., hearing loss, carpal tunnel syndrome, diabetes), and discrimination can be used to engage the students in interacting and contributing positively to their classroom, school, community, and world.
-With the understandings that students derive through mathematical analysis, they become better informed and have a greater respect for and understanding of differing opinions and possible options.
-With these understandings, students can make better informed and more personalized decisions regarding roles within, and contributions to, the various communities in which students are members.
+Related to CELs of Personal and Social Development and Technological Literacy.

+health issues (e.g., hearing loss, carpal tunnel syndrome, diabetes), and discrimination engage students in interacting and contributing positively to their classroom, school, community, and world.
+With the understandings that students derive through mathematical analysis, they become better informed and have a greater respect for, and understanding of, differing opinions and possible options.
+With these understandings, students can make better informed and more personalized decisions regarding their roles within, and contributions to, the various communities in which they are members.